Life happens. We fix it.

 However, Sam’s most memorable law school achievement was adopting his first child from the Hungarian foster-care system.
 It was through that process that he and his wife saw the great need to protect children in the foster care system and to encourage adoption.

 Sam’s law practice has maintained an orbit around protecting vulnerable and at-risk children.
 He and his wife have four children and have been actively engaged in the foster care system.
-Sam is the author of The End of Orphan Care, and book devoted to unpacking the orthodoxy and orthopraxy of orphan care; and has founded or served with ministries and community outreach initiatives such as Kiwanis, Personhood Alabama, Proposal 16, and Sav-a-Life.
+Sam is the author of The End of Orphan Care, and book devoted to unpacking the orthodoxy and orthopraxy of orphan care.
+He has also founded or served with ministries and community outreach initiatives such as Kiwanis, Personhood Alabama, Proposal 16, and Sav-a-Life Pregnancy Resource Center.